jlgingrich/signalman/README.md

 ## Stages

-### Stage 1 : Rust around HTTP
+### Stage 1 : Rust to Signal CLI

-Implement Signalman in Rust as a HTTP client app interacting with a SignalCli daemon.
+Implement Signalman in Rust as a client app interacting with a Signal CLI daemon of some sort on the same machine.

 ### Stage 2: Rust on Rust